justaman045/portfolio/content/posts/codedamn/how-to-learn-javascript-faster.md

 tags: ["javascript", "project", "developer", "tips"]
 status: "published"
 type: Post
-# summary: In this article, I'll tell you how to learn JavaScript faster than ever, I'll give you the tricks to learn it effectively.
+description: In this article, I'll tell you how to learn JavaScript faster than ever, I'll give you the tricks to learn it effectively.
 ---

 # How to learn Javascript Fast??
 10 Tips to learn JS Faster